gajus/react-css-modules/README.md

 ### Class Composition Using CSS Preprocessors

 This section of the document is included as a learning exercise to broaden the understanding about the origin of Class Composition.
-CSS Modules support a native method of composting CSS Modules using [`composes`](https://github.com/css-modules/css-modules#composition) keyword.
+CSS Modules support a native method of composing CSS Modules using [`composes`](https://github.com/css-modules/css-modules#composition) keyword.
 CSS Preprocessor is not required.

 You can write compositions in SCSS using [`@extend`](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#extend) keyword and using [Mixin Directives](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#mixins), e.g.